 On July 3, 1954, osteopath Sam Sheppard fell asleep while watching TV with his pregnant wife in their home in the Cleveland suburbs.
 Awoken by his wife’s screams, Sheppard says he went upstairs to investigate and was knocked unconscious by a mysterious intruder.
 When he came to, his wife was dead, and he would soon be charged with her murder.

-Sheppard was convicted for the murder of his wife in 1954.
-He successfully appealed the ruling in 1964 and, in 1966, the United State Supreme Court reversed the murder charge.
+Sheppard was convicted for the murder of his wife in the second degree in 1954.
+He successfully appealed the ruling in 1964 and, in 1966, the United States Supreme Court reversed the murder charge.
 Their decision placed the blame, in part, on the media.
-The ruling states that “[t]he massive, pervasive and prejudicial publicity attending petitioner’s prosecution prevented him from receiving a fair trial.”
+The ruling states that “[t]he massive, pervasive, and prejudicial publicity attending petitioner’s prosecution prevented him from receiving a fair trial.”

 Like the Nuremberg tribunals, the trial of Adolf Eichmann captured the world’s attention due to the unthinkable severity of the crimes committed.
-Eichmann was a high-ranking Nazi SS Lieutenant Colonel whose decisions helped shape the Holocaust.
-After World War II he managed to escape to Buenos Aires, where he lived comfortably for almost a decade until his capture in 1960 by a team of Israeli security and intelligence agents.
+Eichmann was a high-ranking Nazi SS lieutenant colonel whose decisions were key to shaping the Holocaust.
+After World War II he managed to escape to Buenos Aires, where he lived comfortably for around a decade until his capture in 1960 by a team of Israeli security and intelligence agents.

 After being brought to Israel, Eichmann stood trial for a number of crimes, including crimes against humanity.
 The 1961 proceedings were videotaped and broadcast by press outlets around the world, making it one of the first truly international media events.
 This was intentional; the trial served as a reminder of the suffering endured by victims of the Holocaust, given that, at the time of the trial, the events of World War II had concluded a full 16 years prior.